lklkevin/chesslink/README.md

-# Interactive Smart Chessboard – CSC490 Final Project
+# Chesslink - Interactive Smart Chessboard

 This repository contains the source code and documentation for a **smart chessboard** that detects piece movements, tracks games in real time, and provides training features.
 It combines physical gameplay with digital benefits like move suggestions, audio feedback, and online connectivity.